threefoldfoundation/info_threefold_pub/wiki/main/threefold_home.md

 # Hey there 👋

-Welcome to the ThreeFold Wiki.
+Welcome to the ThreeFold Knowledgebase.
 Here you will find all relevant information around ThreeFold.

 **If you're new to our project, we'd recommend you to start with "About Threefold?".**